adrinecl/milestone-project1/README.md

 - Subscription plans at the moment do not lead to the billing page.
 It is a future feature.
 - Contact form confirmation page should be changed to a JavaScript message instead, in order to keep the visitor in the same page as much as possible to make it easier to make a decision to join a subscription plan.
 - Newsletter opt-in confirmation page should be changed to a JavaScript message instead, in order to keep the visitor in the same page as much as possible to make it easier to make a decision to join a subscription plan.

+### Supported Screens and Browsers

+- The responsiveness of the website was tested using the Chrome Device Mode (on Chrome DevTools), to check the experience for different screen sizes.
+- The tests were performed with the standard breakpoints in Chrome, i.e., 320px, 375px, 425px, 768px, 1024px, 1440px, corresponding to small mobile screens up to large laptop screens.
+- In addition to the standard breakpoints, additional sizes between these were tested by manually entering screen sizes, to make sure it works well on any device.

 ## Deployment